 You will need to build your village of support people.
 It’s important for BOTH parents to seek out support from other parents – not just friends, but other people who have kids and “get it.”
 Both men and women experience postpartum depression.
 Read this to be able to recognize the signs of postpartum anxiety and depression.

 Find a support group NOW so you know who/where to turn to for help.
 You can always call your doula or care provider if you need suggestions.
-If you're in the area around Atlanta, join our Facebook group Pregnancy & Beyond for connecting with other new parents and clients who "get it" too.
 We're here for you.